Skip to Content

 Hardware Independence

-Programmability
+Programmability and automation

-Greater Scalability
+Greater scalability

-Flexibility
+Flexibility across environments

-Supports Innovation
+Supports innovation

 An SDS solution makes it easier for organizations to future-proof their data storage solutions.
 As technology advances, you can keep pace with the latest innovations in storage architecture without having to replace your entire existing storage infrastructure because it has become obsolete.

-Hardware Limitations
+Hardware compatibility

-While SDS helps you to move away from proprietary storage devices, it's often challenging to find vendor-neutral hardware, especially for special use cases such as large storage capacity for data analytics.
-Some SDS systems may only support hardware models on the hardware compatibility list of specific vendors.
+While SDS helps you move away from proprietary storage devices, it’s often challenging to find vendor-neutral hardware, especially for special use cases such as large storage capacity for data analytics.
+Some SDS systems may only support hardware models on the hardware compatibility list (HCL) of specific vendors.

-Management Complexity
+Management complexity

 As infrastructure scales, managing the different hardware running on an SDS system can become complex.
 Not only do you need to manage an additional layer of software, but you also have to stay on top of security patches and firmware updates for several storage types.